 During the Gold accreditation a school is assessed at the highest level of the Award.

 We recognise that schools are working in many different contexts and it is possible to accredit your school virtually as well as face-to-face.
-Until the end of 2020 we envisage that vast majority of accreditation will be held virtually.

 Before the visit

 Complete the School Evaluation: Gold form to check you are ready for your accreditation visit.
 Identify:

 - What evidence do you have?

 The form is to be completed by senior leaders.
 You may include feedback from staff and pupil questionnaires, reports from your school inspection body, comments from parents, etc.

 The School Evaluation form needs to contain enough detail for the assessor to see what you have achieved.

 The purpose of the evidence pack is to give us a feel for your school and show us some of what we would usually see if we were physically visiting your school and viewing your physical evidence file.

 We have produced the guidance below and a template evidence pack to help you bring your evidence together.